Prince Harry and Prince William Mingle With the Public Outside Windsor Castle Before the Wedding

 People in the crowd were understandably ecstatic to see the siblings and had their cameras and cell phones at the ready to document the special moment.

-Before saying goodbye, Prince Harry was even gifted a small teddy bear outfitted with a red T-shirt as others in the crowd shouted questions at the royal, including "How are you feeling" and "You ready, Harry?"
+Before saying goodbye, Prince Harry was even gifted a small teddy bear outfitted with a red sweater as others in the crowd shouted questions at the royal, including "You ready, Harry?" and "How are you feeling?" to which he replied, "Great."

-Judging by his cool, calm demeanor, Prince Harry is indeed ready to be married!
+"He asked us about school and what we did today and what we think the weather is going to be at the wedding?"
+5-year-old Meghan O'Shea from Windsor told E!
+News about her chat with Prince Harry.
+"He was nice.
+He seemed relaxed the day before his wedding."

+"I had heard there were some rumors that they might do a walkabout so yeah, I've been standing here for about four or five hours," London resident Jane Toffolo told E!
+News.
+"They came over here and they were delightful.
+They looked so happy, so relaxed.
+They were a real pleasure.
+Gorgeous!
+I shook both their hands and wished Harry all the happiness, and hoped he has a fabulous day tomorrow and he said thank you so much."

 We last saw Prince William leaving Windsor Castle on Thursday with page boy Prince Georgein the backseat.
 The bridesmaids and page boys were reportedly inside the castle today for a wedding rehearsal with their parents